Abhishekraina7/Abhishekraina7/README.md

 // What I'm working on right now: val currentFocus = mapOf(
-    "🔍" to "Exploring advanced system design patterns", "📚" to "Contributing to beginner-friendly Kotlin/Android repos", "💼" to "Seeking junior Android Developer roles in India", "🎓" to "Deepening expertise in Clean Architecture", "🌐" to "Expanding full-stack capabilities"
+    "🔍" to "Exploring advanced system design patterns", "📚" to "Contributing to Kotlin/Android repos",
+    "💼" to "Seeking junior Android Developer roles in India", "🎓" to "Deepening expertise in Clean Architecture", "🌐" to "Expanding full-stack capabilities"